x-infra-lab/.github/profile/README.md

 🙋‍♀️ introduction

-We are a laboratory organization specializing in the research of software infrastructure.
-Our approach involves learning and conducting research by implementing various common infrastructure software.
-We hope that our work will inspire you.
+We are a laboratory organization specialized in researching infrastructure software.
+We plan to implement some common infrastructure software.
+I hope our work will inspire you.

 <!--